 For example, while higher sales figures are good for the company, they don’t necessarily mean more people are buying.
 It could just be the same customers buying more from you.

 Instead, engagement-related objectives would likely tell a better tale if your goal is to amplify brand awareness.
-Some objectives you could implement include to:
+Some objectives your marketing team could implement are to:

 - Increase website traffic by 50% within the first half of the year